 10.2 Sanctions resulting from academic misconduct may include, but are not limited to, termination of employment or student status, termination of current research activity, special prior review of future research activities, written reprimand, probation for a specific period of time, and/or suspension of rights and responsibilities.

-10.3 In cases of students, recommendations for sanction or disciplinary actions will be forwarded to the Vice President for Student Affairs or the Graduate Dean to determine appropriate administration of any sanctions.
+10.3 In cases of students, recommendations for sanction or disciplinary actions will be forwarded to the Vice President for Student Affairs to determine appropriate administration of any sanctions.

 10.4 In deciding what final actions are appropriate when misconduct is found, NDSU officials should consider: